Sir Henry Wilson, 1st Baronet: Assassination

 On 22 June 1922, two London-based members of the Irish Republican Army, Reginald Dunne and Joseph O'Sullivan, assassinated Wilson outside his house at 36 Eaton Place at approximately 2:20 pm.
 He was in full uniform as he was returning from unveiling the Great Eastern Railway War Memorial at Liverpool Street station at 1:00 pm.
 He had six wounds, two of them fatal, to the chest.

-Stories later circulated that the first shot missed, but rather than taking shelter in the house, he drew his sword and advanced on his attackers, who were able to shoot and kill him.
+Stories later circulated that the first shot missed.
+Rather than taking shelter in the house, Wilson drew his sword and advanced on his attackers, who were able to shoot and kill him.
 These stories often stressed that he had died a martyr.
 His housemaid testified that she found his drawn sword lying by his side.

 These details are not in the three witness accounts quoted by Keith Jeffery (Reginald Dunne's account smuggled out of prison, or the inquest testimonies of one of two road menders working nearby and of the taxi driver who had just dropped Wilson off).
 One of the road menders' accounts, as published in the Daily Mail, mentions Wilson turning on his attackers with the words "you cowardly swine!" but Jeffery suggests this was an embellishment by the newspaper.

 Two police officers and a chauffeur were also shot as the men attempted to avoid capture.
 They were then surrounded by a crowd and arrested by other policemen after a struggle.
 Dunne and O'Sullivan (who while serving as a British soldier had lost a leg in World War I) were captured by an angry crowd.
 Dunne (also a combat veteran of the British Army) had returned to try to help O'Sullivan.
 He was also captured after shooting and wounding two police officers and a passerby.
 Convicted of murder, both men were hanged on 10 August 1922.